shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 We are using a global object as an interface for the whole administration.
 Every component gets registered to this object, e.g. `Shopware.Component.register()`.
 Therefore, we have access to Component with the `Shopware.Component.build()` method.
 This creates a native Vue component with a working template.
 Every override and extension from another components are resolved in the built component.

+## Setup tests with create test command

+In order to make writing administration jest tests for you easier you can just use the create test command.
+You encountered an untested component or service?
+Copy the path in your IDE and go to your terminal.
+In the Shopware root directory run `composer run admin:create:test`.
+Once prompted paste the path you copied and hit enter.

+If everything is correct you should now have a spec file with our newest recommended boilerplate code.

 ### Executing tests

 Before you are using the commands make sure that you installed all dependencies for your administration.
-If you haven't done this already, then you can do it running the following PSH command: `./psh.phar administration:install-dependencies`
+If you haven't done this already, then you can do it running the following PSH command: `composer run init:js`

 In order to run jest unit tests of the administration, you can use the psh commands provided by our development template.